A Penalized Shared-parameter Algorithm for Estimating Optimal Dynamic Treatment Regimens

-Note that $\psi_0$ and $\psi_1$ are the shared parameters across all the three stages whereas $\psi_2$ is shared only between stages 2 and 3.
+Note that $\psi_0$ and $\psi_1$ are the shared parameters across all three stages, whereas $\psi_2$ is shared only between stages 2 and 3.
 To calculate the bias of different parameters, the relationship between $\gamma$s and $\beta$s are given in \cite{Chak_2016}.
 In Table \ref{Tab: allocation-match}, the extent of nonregularity (due to non-smooth maximization) is given by $p_3 = P(\psi^TH_{31} = 0)$ and $p_2 = P(\psi^TH_{21} = 0)$ corresponding to stages 3 and 2 which can cause bias in parameter estimation in stages 2 and 1, respectively.

-We can observe from Table \ref{Tab: allocation-match} that penalized Q-shared algorithm performs better in all the examples except in example 4 and for the simple average (SA) version of the algorithms in example 2 with respect to both metrics $M$ and $\Tilde{M}$.
+We can observe from Table \ref{Tab: allocation-match} that the penalized Q-shared algorithm performs better in all the examples except in Ex.
+4 and for the simple average (SA) version of the algorithms in Ex.
+2 with respect to both metrics $M$ and $\Tilde{M}$.
 In some cases, the gain in allocation matching is high.
-For example, in example 3, there is around 3 to 4\% increase in allocation matching with respect to both the metrics.
+For example, in Ex.
+3, there is around a 3 to 4\% increase in allocation matching with respect to both metrics.
 Overall, we notice that the allocation matching does not depend on the choice of initial values for both the Q-shared and the penalized Q-shared algorithms.
-Interestingly, both the algorithms perform well based on initial values of all the parameter set to zero.
+Interestingly, both algorithms perform well based on the initial values of all the parameters set to zero.
 Based on these observations, we can say that the developed penalized Q-shared algorithm is quite robust to the choice of initial values of the parameters.